RepoDynamics/PyPackIT/docs/website/source/intro/overview/index.md

 replacing manual configurations with replicable declarations and making the entire project highly dynamic and customizable.
-To further simplify dynamic project configuration and content management, the control center is equipped with several key features:
+To further simplify dynamic project configuration and content management, the control center is equipped with several features:

 - **Preconfiguration**:
   For all generic configurations, default settings are provided based on the latest standards and best practices, requiring only project-specific metadata to be declared.
 - **Augmentation**:
-  Additional data are dynamically generated at runtime by analyzing the repository and retrieving information from web APIs to minimize manual inputs and updates.
+  Project information and statistics are automatically generated at runtime by analyzing the repository and retrieving information from web APIs, minimizing manual inputs.
 - **Templating**:
-  Data reuse is facilitated by templating features that enable dynamic referencing of all control center contents throughout project files, removing redundancy and allowing for centralized and automatic updates.
+  Dynamic data generation and reuse is enabled for the entire repository by a specialized templating engine, eliminating redundancy and allowing for centralized and automatic updates.
 - **Inheritance**:
-  Data can be dynamically inherited from external sources, allowing for consistent creation and centralized maintenance of multiple projects with shared settings.
+  Configurations can be automatically inherited from external sources over HTTP requests, allowing for consistent creation and centralized maintenance of multiple projects with shared settings.
-- **Synchronization**:
+- **Customization**:
-  Changes to control center contents are automatically propagated throughout the project, ensuring consistency across all components without the need for manual intervention.
+  Additional configurations and workflow routines can be added either declaratively in YAML files or dynamically via Python plugins executed at runtime, maximizing customizability.
 - **Validation**:
-  All inputs are validated against detailed predefined schemas to ensure correctness and notify users of any errors or inconsistencies with comprehensive reports.
+  Inputs are thoroughly validated against predefined schemas, providing comprehensive error reports for any inconsistencies.
-- **Customization**:
+- **Synchronization**:
-  Additional configurations can be added either declaratively in YAML files or dynamically via Python scripts executed at runtime, further facilitating user customization.
+  Changes are automatically propagated throughout the project, ensuring consistency across all components without the need for manual intervention.
 - **Caching**:
-  To speed up processing and reduce web API usage, all retrieved data can be cached both locally and on GHA, with user-defined retention times.
+  Intermediate data such as those retrieved from web APIs can be cached both locally and on GHA to speed up the process, with configurable retention times.

 ## Python Package